keu/docs/software/airflow-alerts.md

 ---
 sidebar_label: 'Airflow Alerts'
-title: 'Configure Airflow Alerts on Astronomer Enterprise'
+title: 'Configure Airflow Alerts on Astronomer Software'
 id: airflow-alerts
-description: Configure Email Alerts on Astronomer Enterprise to monitor the health of your Airflow Deployment and the status of your tasks.
+description: Configure Email Alerts on Astronomer Software to monitor the health of your Airflow Deployment and the status of your tasks.
 ---

 ## Overview

 Whether you're just starting to use Apache Airflow or your team is running it at scale, incorporating an alerting framework is critical to the health of your data.
-On Astronomer Enterprise, users have access to three types of alerting solutions:
+On Astronomer Software, users have access to three types of alerting solutions:

 - Airflow task and DAG-level alerts, which notify you via email when an Airflow task or DAG fails, succeeds, or retries.
 - Deployment-level alerts, which notify you when the health of an Airflow Deployment is low or if any of Airflow's underlying components are underperforming, including the Airflow Scheduler.
 - Platform-level alerts, which notify you when a component of your Astronomer platform is unhealthy, such as Elasticsearch, Astronomer's Houston API, or your Docker Registry.

 This guide focuses on configuring task and DAG-level alerts.
-For information on configuring platform and Deployment-level alerts, read [Alerting on Astronomer Enterprise](platform-alerts.md).
+For information on configuring platform and Deployment-level alerts, read [Alerting on Astronomer Software](platform-alerts.md).

 ## Subscribe to Task-Level Alerts